sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 <img src="assets/rls9.png" width="400"/>

-Place the dataset in `Edit` mode, click the `ua_Region` column and replace it's existing formula with this one:
+Place the dataset in `Edit` mode, click the `Region` column and replace it's existing formula with this one:

 ```code
 If(CurrentUserAttributeText("Region") = "All", True, If(CurrentUserAttributeText("Region") = [Store Region], True, False))